 Do properly anticipated prices fluctuate randomly?
 Samuelson (1965) famously posed this rhetorical question, writing down, in his words, a "sweeping" theorem in which prices follow a martingale.
-Fama's (1965, 1970) route to a similar conclusion is statistical and culminates in the epigram "prices fully reflect all available information".
-The question is ultimately an empirical one, as Samuelson eloquently points out: "Deductive analysis cannot determine whether the empirical properties of the stochastic model I posit come at all close to resembling the empirical determinants of today's real-world markets".
+Fama's (1965, 1970) route to a similar conclusion is statistical and culminates in the epigram "prices fully reflect all available information".1 The question is ultimately an empirical one, as Samuelson eloquently points out: "Deductive analysis cannot determine whether the empirical properties of the stochastic model I posit come at all close to resembling the empirical determinants of today's realworld markets".
 Despite decades of attention, however, academic consensus on this issue remains elusive.

-Samuelson (1965) wrote his theorem in the context of futures prices where the underlying spot market was a commodity (wheat), and the straw man was the "normal backwardation" in the ideas of Keynes (1930), Houthakker (1961), and Cootner (1960).
+Samuelson (1965) wrote his theorem in the context of futures prices where the underlying spot market was a commodity (wheat), and the straw man was "normal backwardation" as in Keynes (1930), Houthakker (1961), and Cootner (1960).
 Commodity futures have a natural tether in the prices of the underlying spot market, which when properly adjusted by a cost of carry, build in an arbitrage mechanism.
 In this paper, we re-address Samuelson's rhetorical question to a specific market: VIX futures contracts.
 There are three reasons why this market is uniquely informative.
-First, the underlying spot market is expected volatility and is not independently traded.
-Consequently, the arbitrage mechanism from the spot market is absent, offering an uncommonly interesting test of the martingale property.
-Second, volatility is persistent in the short-run and mean-reverting over longer horizons (see, for example, Grünbichler and
+First, the underlying spot market is expected volatility and is not independently

-&lt;sup>1 Subsequent work by LeRoy (1973) and Lucas (1978) shows that in an 'informationally efficient' market with risk averse agents, it is marginal utility weighted prices that follow a martingale.
+1 Subsequent work by LeRoy (1973), Lucas (1978), and Prescott and Mehra (1980), shows that in an 'informationally efficient' market with risk averse agents, it is marginal utility weighted prices that follow a martingale.